 Many laser system manufacturers recommend an exhaust system with the use of their products.
-Epilog Laser, for instance, notes the following under ventilation system specifications for one particular line of laser engravers: “External exhaust to the outside is required.
+Epilog Laser, for instance, notes the following under ventilation system specifications for one particular line of laser engravers: “350 – 400 CFM external exhaust to the outside is required.
 There is one output port, 4[inches] in diameter.”
 Some of their units are equipped with a 6″ diameter output port as well.

 State regulations may also affect your ventilation strategy.
 Depending on your location and operation, regulations may state that you cannot vent materials directly outdoors.

-Wall-Mounted: Recirculating or Exterior Exhaust.
-The wall-mounted unit featured on the left side of the picture below includes a fan/filter unit that allows for a recirculating air pattern.
+The wall-mounted unit featured on the left side of the picture above includes a fan/filter unit that allows for a recirculating air pattern.
 A flame-retardant flex hose is utlized as the connection medium.
 Wall-mounting hardware is also included.